VU-elebate/modbuscore-docs/README.md

 ## About

-ModbusCore is a C/C++ library implementing the Modbus communication protocol, built for embedded systems using FreeRTOS and targeting NATO-sovereign hardware platforms.
+ModbusCore is a C/C++ library implementing the Modbus communication protocol.

 ## How docs are generated